playing the murgu

 playing the limbi

-The MURGU is an overtone flute, an end-blown tube with no holes, usually made from the stalk of an angelica plant.
+The MURGU is an overtone flute with a treble range.
+It is an end-blown tube with no holes, usually made from the stalk of an angelica plant.
 Melodies are produced by adjusting the airflow and covering or uncovering the bottom end with a finger.
 Since the traditional murgu is fragile and impermanent, Sayan Chambal crafted a special one for Alash, designed to withstand the rigors of touring.
-This murgu, shown below, is made from a ski pole.
-At left, Ayan Shirizhik is shown playing the murgu.
+The murgu shown below is made from a ski pole.

 The AMYRGA is a hunting horn made to imitate the mating call of the male Siberian red deer.
+It is not used melodically but only to mimic the animal's sound.
+The player inhales rather than exhales to produce a tone.
 The long conical tube is generally carved from Siberian pine in two halves which are fastened together with birch bark, but the same sound can be produced from a slightly tapered cone of any rigid material.
-The player inhales rather than exhales to produce a tone.
-The amyrga is not used melodically but only to imitate the animal's sound.
-Nachyn Choodu is shown at right, playing an amyrga made of coated paper.
+The amyrga shown at right is made of coated paper.